Flora and fauna of Cornwall: Botanic gardens

 There are botanic gardens at the Eden Project, the Lost Gardens of Heligan, and at Trebah and Tresco Abbey Gardens on the Isles of Scilly.

-Araucaria araucana derives its popular name of "monkey puzzle tree" from what happened when a young specimen of it at Pencarrow was shown to a group of friends of the owner; one of them made the remark "It would puzzle a monkey to climb that"; as the species had no existing popular name, first 'monkey puzzler', then 'monkey puzzle' stuck.
+Araucaria araucana derives its popular name of "monkey puzzle tree" from what happened when a young specimen of it at Pencarrow was shown to a group of friends of the owner; one of them made the remark "It would puzzle a monkey to climb that"; as the species had no existing popular name, first "monkey puzzler", then "monkey puzzle" stuck.

 Gardening

 It is probable that no area of the world has the conditions for growing such a great variety of plants.
 Gardeners in Devon and Cornwall supported plant collectors such as Forest, Wilson and Kingdon Ward by taking infinite trouble in caring for seedlings and extended their gardens into woods to provide the right conditions.
 Plants seen in Cornish gardens have encouraged upcountry gardeners to grow such plants as Magnolia campbellii.
 Some plants (e.g. Rhododendron macabeanum) can grow larger in Cornwall than they can in their native habitats.
 Before the period of tourism Cornish gardens were designed for spring effect; however the tourists who come in summer want to see magnificence at that time of year so the gardeners have adapted accordingly, though a good effect is still made in spring.
 Wind shelter is an important precondition for the site of a good garden, particularly near the coast.
 Monterey pine, sycamore and ash are good for providing such shelter.
 The majority of soils are acid and full of accumulated leaf mould.
 Water draining from the granite moorlands also raises the acidity.
 Most of the great gardens are near the coast where the climate is milder and with higher rainfall than further inland.
 Rhododendrons flourish particularly well, both species and the hybrids which gardeners have created such as 'Cornish Cross' and 'Penjerrick'.
 Plants from South America have also flourished well; these include the Crinodendrons and Embothrium coccineum.

-The rectory and vicarage gardens of Cornwall are very varied.
+The rectory and vicarage gardens of Cornwall are highly varied.
 Some are large enough to allow for tree planting and both formal and informal garden of this kind exist.
 Some have been cared for by noted horticulturists such as Arthur Boscawen of Ludgvan and others by amateur gardeners such as Bernard Walke of St Hilary where a former vicar had planted an avenue of beech trees.
 Joseph Hunkin, Bishop of Truro, was a keen gardener; he was commemorated by a garden in the cathedral close and a shrub donated to every parish.
 His articles on gardening topics were collected and published as From a Cornish Bishop's Garden in 2001.